PennyLaneAI/pennylane/doc/quickstart/intro.rst

     dev = qml.device('default.qubit', wires=2)

 PennyLane comes included with
-some basic devices; additional devices can be installed as plugins (see :ref:`plugins` for more details).
+some basic devices such as the `default.qubit` simulator; additional devices can be installed as plugins (see :ref:`plugins` for more details).
+Note that the choice of a device significantly determines the speed of your computation.

 Quantum nodes
 -------------

 Together, a quantum function and a device are used to create a *quantum node* or :class:`QNode` object, which wraps the quantum function and binds it to the device.
-A quantum node is a subroutine executed by a quantum computer, which is part of a larger :ref:`hybrid computation <_hybrid_computation>`.
+A quantum node is a part of a larger :ref:`hybrid computation <_hybrid_computation>`, which is executed by a quantum computer.

 A `QNode` can be explicitly created as follows: